derekmerck/PERSEUS/README.md

 - [Pyro4](https://pythonhosted.org/Pyro4/) for python-to-python communication

 The [Anaconda](http://continuum.io/downloads) scientific python distribution includes numpy and matplotlib, and it works well for PERSEUS.
-Pyro4 can be simply installed with `pip` or `easy_install`.
+Pyro4 can be installed onto anaconda with `pip` or `easy_install`.

-See the docstring for additional package information.

 ### Usage

+PERSEUS is run as a number of semi-independent instances that form a hub topology about a control server.
+A shared `config.yaml` file is the easiest way to describe the topology and provide other network settings.

+The following would invoke a two node network.

 ```bash
 main$ python -m Pyro4.naming